A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Application

 The data set considered is from the RAND Health and Retirement Study\citep{rand1}\citep{rand2}, which is a large longitudinal study of different aspects related to population aging in the United States.
 The HRS (Health and Retirement Study) is sponsored by the National Institute on Aging (grant number NIA U01AG009740) and is conducted by the University of Michigan.
 An outcome measure of interest is the number of visits to a doctor during the two years between surveys.
 We choose the two most recent survey time points as an example case, 2018 (time 1) and 2020/21 (time 2).

-The sample used consists of 2,452 individuals with observations at both time points.
-The distribution of number of visits is highly skewed with marginal skewness of 18.0 and 6.7 at times 1 and 2 respectively.
-Figure \ref{fig:applications_rand_margins} shows the marginal distributions, which are zero inflated with modes at zero and around five.
-The best-fit marginal distributions were interrogated using GAMLSS software and it was found that, using the AIC criterion, the zero-inflated Sichel (ZIS) distribution\cite{rigby2019distributions} was preferred for both marginal distributions.
-Marginal negative binomial and zero-inflated Sichel distribution fits are shown.
+The sample used consists of 2,404 individuals with observations at both time points.
+The mean number of doctor visits at time 1 is 8.6 and at time 2 is 7.7.
+The distribution of number of visits is highly skewed with marginal skewness of 13.7 and 5.7 at times 1 and 2 respectively.
+Figure \ref{fig:applications_rand_margins} shows the marginal distributions, which appear zero inflated with modes at zero and around five.
+The best-fit marginal distributions were interrogated using GAMLSS software and it was found that, using the AIC criterion, the zero-inflated Sichel (ZIS) distribution\cite{rigby2019distributions} was the best fit for both marginal distributions.
+Marginal negative binomial and zero-inflated Sichel distribution fits are shown fitted against the two margins.
 It can be seen that the zero inflation is not accurately captured by the standard negative binomial.
-The number of visits is correlated over time, but not strongly, with a Kendall's $\tau$ of 0.40 and a Pearson correlation of 0.23.
-We provide the results for a regression of the mean at both time points, for the models specified in the previous sections, and for both negative binomial and ZIS distributions.
+The number of visits is correlated, with a reasonably strong rank correlation measured by Kendall's $\tau$ of 0.40, and weaker Pearson correlation of 0.28.

-Table \ref{tbl:applications_RAND} shows the results for the negative binomial distribution available for all models.
-Results are included for both the marginally specified model with a parameter for each marginal mean $\beta_1$ and $\beta_2$, and the model with a second parameter specified as $\beta_t$ as described in Section \ref{sec:respecified_model_bt}.